 It is a good mile or so down to the river mouth where there is a bay below the Seven Sisters chalk cliffs.
 When conditions are suitable we use the bay for kayak surfing which can be very exhilarating if you have never tried it.
 From here experienced paddlers can paddle east along to Birling Gap or west towards Seaford Head – both directions providing some wonderful coastal scenery.

 Our fleet of canoes, SUPs and kayaks include: single and two person kayaks, open canoes, general purpose kayaks and some specialised kayaks for freestyle, sea and surf kayaking.
 You do not need your own equipment – use of the Club’s equipment is included in your membership.
-We can provide a paddle craft, paddle, helmet and cagoule if necessary.
+We can provide boat/board, paddle, helmet and cagoule if necessary.

 The Barn has basic showering facilities, toilets and changing rooms.
 We also have a kitchen with the all important kettle for those colder mornings.